-To request support for a young person, an EHA needs to be completed and sent via email to firstname.lastname@example.org
+To request support for a young person, an EHA needs to be completed and sent using the EHM system or via email to firstname.lastname@example.org

 About our service